 Promoting natural fibers.
 We love natural fibers for being biodegradable materials.
 There seems to still be a place and big demand for nylon (a synthetic polymer) in some yarns to make socks durable for a long life (for slow fashion).
 But if you’re not making socks, we’ll probably be encouraging you to check out our 100% natural fiber yarns.
 Nylon takes decades to decompose, and is contributing to the alarming accumulation of microplastic pollution in our oceans and marine habitats.

 Packaging.
 A simple, easy effort.
-We use minimal packaging, and are transitioning to biodegradable packaging.
-We’re going to have to ship our things to you, so instead of using those ubiquitous plastic mailers, we'll use 100% recycled, compostable (biodegradable) eco-mailers whenever possible.
+We use minimal and biodegradable packaging whenever possible.
+We’re going to have to ship our things to you, so instead of using those ubiquitous plastic mailers, we use 100% recycled, compostable (biodegradable) eco-mailers whenever possible.
 Simple changes can make a real difference.

 Responsible wool processing.
 All the superwash yarns we use are sourced from companies who hold ISO14001 accreditation and/or engage in best practice with regard to environmental performance and waste water treatment and re-use.
 There is exciting research and development happening in the textile industry for environmentally gentler methods that are slowly coming to market.
 More on this soon!

 Habitat protection.
 Our wool comes from a combination of sheep reared in Australia, New Zealand and Great Britain where there are strict environmental regulations to ensure the pasture the sheep are raised on is not causing the loss of valuable natural habitat, including forests.

 Mulesing-Free.
 Yes, you can be confident that all our yarns are mulesing-free and sourced humanely.

 Water.
 Water is especially important here in arid Southern California.
 We use as little water as we can to process our yarn.
 And we choose the best dyes and techniques to have negligible impact on our wastewater.